Shirou-kun/GitHub-Repository/Workspace/Plans.md

-Code in different languages
-...
+What will i do in the future???